Cnemaspis psychedelica: Breeding facility results and outlook

-Unique Identification Method
+Unique identification method

 According to CITES Res.
 Conf.
 12.10 (Rev. CoP15), specimens of Appendix I, a captive breeding project, like Hon Me Station, needs to have the capability to uniquely mark each individual gecko to be a registered program.
-Unique marking of Psychedelic rock geckos is also a useful tool to fight against poaching/illegal trade because the authorities could identify individual geckos and potentially track things back to poaching sites.
+Unique marking of psychedelic rock geckos is also a useful tool to fight against poaching/illegal trade because the authorities could identify individual geckos and potentially track poaching sites.
 These are some valuable reasons for unique identifying marking rock geckos but their small size and low body mass (0.70 –13.6 g) makes the use of conventional marking methods impractical to impossible.
-This is where Laurenz R. Gewiss et.all (2021) decided to try using a relatively new technique of comparing natural color patterns on the bodies of each gecko as identifying markers.
+Laurenz R. Gewiss et al. (2021) decided to try using a relatively new technique of comparing natural color patterns on the bodies of each gecko as identifying markers.

-The potential target pattern selected on C. psychedelica was the raised yellow reticulum on the nape of all Psychedelic rock geckos and the black banding pattern within it.
+The potential target pattern selected on C. psychedelica was the raised yellow reticulum on the nape of all psychedelic rock geckos and the black banding pattern within it.
 In the study, 12 adult geckos from the Hon Me Station breeding facility were selected and their napes were photographed over the course of 3 – 5 years.
 The images were analyzed for pattern uniqueness and stability by a software named APHIS, originally made for identifying lizard/salamander species, and another software named WildID, originally made for giraffe spots pattern recognition.
-As a final check, results were manually verified by eye comparison of the photos to see if the softwareres were successful or not.
+As a final check, results were manually verified by eye comparison of the photos to see if the software was successful or not.

 The results showed WildID successfully identified the geckos every time except once.
 APHIS made many errors and was deemed unfit for use with C. psychedelica, and manual eye checks of the photos turned out to be very effective and worked every time.
 Results showed the raised yellow reticulum and black banding patterns are effective as unique identifiers for each gecko, similar to a fingerprint.
 The study showed stability of the pattern in adult geckos over the course of 3–5 years but the question of lifetime stability still remains until a longer test can be performed.
-Juvenile geckos unfortunately do not have a stable pattern so this method does not work with them.
+Juvenile geckos do not have a stable pattern so this method does not work with them.
 Repeated testing to continue verifying the effectiveness of this method was recommended, and using the human eye is the most accurate method.
-This was due to inherent inconsistencies in photographs throwing off current softwares.
-The success of this photographic identification method marks a step forward in the ability of Psychedelic rock gecko monitoring and conservation.
-The establishment of a database with images from wild, captively bred, and confiscated Psychedelic rock geckos can be used by conservationists and authorities to more efficiently help this endangered species.
+This was due to inherent inconsistencies in photographs throwing off current software.
+The success of this photographic identification method marks a step forward in the ability of psychedelic rock gecko monitoring and conservation.
+The establishment of a database with images from wild, captively bred, and confiscated psychedelic rock geckos can be used by conservationists and authorities to more efficiently help this endangered species.